StevenBroadbent/AOC2020/README.md

-# AOC2020

 Advent of Code 2020

 https://adventofcode.com/2020

-.in files contain the test data provided on the site.
+.in files are input data provided.

+Using to relearn github with PyCharm and desktop GUI.